Catel/Catel.Docs/src/vnext/catel-mvvm/commands-events/application-wide-commands.md

 ## CommandManager

-There is no generic way to specify application-wide commands in WPF and Silverlight.
+There is no generic way to specify application-wide commands in XAML platforms.
 To overcome this issue, Catel introduces the *CommandManager*.
 This manager allows to create commands which are hosted by the *CommandManager*.
-The commands on the command manager can be created with input gestures (on both WPF and Silverlight).
+The commands on the command manager can be created with input gestures.
 Once a view model wants to hook into a specific command, it only has to register the view model command with the application-wide command.

 Note that application-wide commands by default are only available on the main window of an application.
 To support this on other windows, add the following code in the constructor of a window: